 How to get to Lake Sebu?

-From Manila: There is no way that you can get straight to Lake Sebu, South Cotabato.
+There is no way that you can get straight to Lake Sebu, South Cotabato.
 The first thing that you need to do is to book a flight to General Santos City or Cotabato City through Cebu Pacific or Philippine Airlines.
 There are daily trips from Manila to GenSan or Cotabato via these airlines.

 From GenSan to Lake Sebu: